 Departmental Policy Statement on Space Assignments

 Final assignments of space for research laboratories and offices are the responsibility of the Chair.
-The Departmental Space Committee may evaluate space requests from faculty members and provides recommendations on these requests and other space-related issues to the Chair.
+The Departmental Space Committee may evaluate space requests from faculty members and provide recommendations on these requests and other space-related issues to the Chair.
 Because of the limited space typically available within the Department, assignment of space is dependent on the type of appointment held by the individual requesting space, as prioritized below.
 Assignments are also influenced strongly by the justification and quality of the work to be performed, and the potential value of the work in furthering the Department’s academic missions and Strategic Plan.
-Space assignments in the Department shall not be considered permanent, but rather the assignments must be flexible to insure the ability to optimize the use of space by the Department.
-Over multi-years periods, assignment of research space may require re-evaluation as research programs expand or shrink with resulting changes in the need for space.
+Space assignments in the Department shall not be considered permanent, but rather the assignments must be flexible to ensure the ability to optimize the use of space by the Department.
+Over multi-year periods, assignment of research space may require re-evaluation as research programs expand or shrink with resulting changes in the need for space.

 Research Professors (non-tenure track).
 As with tenured and tenure-track faculty, priority for research lab space is strongly influenced by the scholarly productivity and the specific space requirements of a given research program.

 Instructors (full-time).
 These faculty members will be assigned offices, but the offices may have to be shared if private space is not available.

 Emeritus Faculty.
 Adequate space for emeritus faculty will be provided when possible.

 Instructors (part-time).
 The preferred space assignment is the office of a faculty member whose teaching is being replaced.
 This option is particularly useful when the availability of office space is limited, and the faculty member is off-campus on leave.
 If the part-time instructor is not temporarily replacing a faculty member on leave, then the instructor will be assigned either a shared or private office if available.